RowanBruh/InfinityStonesMod/README.md

 - Infected variants of items with enhanced powers and side effects
 - Nano Tech and Infected Nano Tech equipment sets
 - Custom structures and dimensions for exploration
+- Base Locator Wands for finding special structures in the world
 - Epic boss battle against the Skeppy Boss with three phases
 - Robust compatibility with other popular Minecraft mods